 When you buy a “B share” mutual fund, if you sell shares of your fund within a specified time frame you will pay a redemption fee, also referred to as a "back-end load," a contingent deferred sales charge, or a surrender charge.

 Example: Suppose you are buying a fund that is valued at $10 per share and has a 5% contingent deferred sales charge.
 If you sell your shares within one year of purchase, you would receive $9.50 per share.
 Usually, this fee goes down each year, so in year two, it may drop to a 4% fee, in year three, 3%.

 If you own your B share funds for the required amount of time, according to that fund’s schedule, then you will not incur a surrender charge when you sell them.

 4. Short-Term Trading Fees

 Mutual funds are designed to be long-term investments; short-term trading fees have been imposed on some funds to discourage investors from trading in and out of funds.
 Mutual funds inside your 401(k) account may be subject to short-term trading fees.

-Short-term trading fees are imposed when you purchase shares and then sell them again within 30-90 days.
-In this scenario, the mutual fund may charge you a fee of 1-3% upon the sale of the recently purchased shares.
+For example, short-term trading fees are imposed when you purchase shares and then sell them again within 30 to 90 days.
+In this scenario, the mutual fund may charge you a fee of 1% to 3% upon the sale of the recently purchased shares.